 I’m 45 years old.
 Naturally, my skin isn’t as supple as it was at 16.
 I bought a dry-brush because I read that it helps to free the radicals from my lymphatic system, while simultaneously exfoliating the beginnings of old lady crepey skin.
 I don’t know if it works, but it feels good.

 Since I could fit back into my clothes again, I spent a night trying on my beloved designer dresses that were destined to become hammie-downs before I put out the inferno.
 I stared into the mirror at my aging body and face and accepted them.
 I don’t mind growing older.
 I find it fascinating.
 I love my body more than ever, especially now that I understand how not to be a pyromanic and enliven my body, instead of setting my insides afire and charring them with chronic inflammation.

 I had the energy to resume intense work outs, which also helped free the radicals through sweat.
-On the treadmill, I dreamed of becoming the soccer playing, mountain climbing, marathoning and all-around athlete that I once had been.
+On the treadmill, I dreamed of becoming a middle aged version of the soccer playing, mountain climbing, marathoning and all-around athlete that I once had been.

 The brain fog lifted and I was able to recall the names of people, places and things.
 I found that I could stay up until 10pm or 11pm at night instead of collapsing around 8pm or 9pm.
 By all physical counts, things where going well.

 But suddenly, in the midst of all of this good fortune, I was blindsighted.
 During the second week, I suffered a terrible allergy attack that came out of nowhere.
 It happened in a funny way, at my first-ever dance class.
 When I lifted my leg for the first dance move, my body paralyzed.
 I forced out the dance move, causing my body to shutter.
 In defiance it let out a huge wet sneezy “achoooo!”

 “Could this be linked to my thyroid?”
 I wondered?